Lenskart

-Lenskart has a manufacturing facility located in Bhiwadi, Rajasthan, with an annual production capacity of 5 crore glasses.
+Lenskart has a manufacturing facility located in Bhiwadi, Rajasthan, with an annual production capacity of 50 million units.

 History

 In May 2008, Peyush Bansal founded the company as Valyoo Technologies, operating a college classifieds website, SearchMyCampus.com.
 After Amit Chaudhary joined as a co-founder in 2009, the company started Flyrr.com, an eyewear e-commerce platform in the US.
 In November 2010, it discontinued both websites and launched Lenskart.com for selling contact lenses in India, expanding to eyeglasses and sunglasses in early 2011.
 In September 2011, Sumeet Kapahi joined as the third co-founder.

 The company launched Watchkart.com and Bagskart.com in 2011, and Jewelskart.com in 2012, based on early investor IDG Ventures India's advice to replicate Titan's business model.
 By the end of 2014, only Lenskart.com remained operative as the company shut down its other three websites to focus on the eyewear segment.
 In 2015, Valyoo Technologies was renamed Lenskart Solutions.